CozmycDev/ProjectKorraScrolls/README.md

 ### 🔄 Enhanced Compatibility with Core

 * **Support for All Abilities**: We are still working to ensure full compatibility with all Core abilities.
 Very few abilities, like AirAgility, aren't compatible, yet.
-### 📈 Scroll-Based Ability Enhancements

-* **Attribute Upgrades via Scrolls**: In the future, players will be able to read additional scrolls for abilities they've already unlocked to permanently enhance specific attributes of those abilities.
-For example, reading more "FireBlast" scrolls could increase its damage or reduce its cooldown.

 ### 🛠️ Overhaul of the Events System